Explore health content from A to Z.

 Keep in mind that the pain medications that you are given after surgery, as well as prescribed iron supplements, might cause constipation.

-Use laxatives, stool softeners, or enemas as directed by your doctor.
+Use laxatives, stool softeners, or enemas as directed by your health care provider.

 Nausea or vomiting